Volume gap for minimal submanifolds in spheres: The volume gap for closed minimal hypersurfaces

 In fact, due to some counterexamples of Otsuki \cite{Otsuki 1970}, the condition $S\geq n$ is essential in the pinching result above.
-Comparing with Corollary \ref{corollary gap results of volume for hypersurface non-constant S}, we have larger pinching constant $\frac{3}{8}n$ and do not need $S\geq n$, but we need to limit the symmetry and volume. \end{rem}
+Compared with Corollary \ref{corollary gap results of volume for hypersurface non-constant S antipodal}, we have a larger pinching constant $\frac{3}{8}n$ and do not need $S\geq n$, but we need to limit the symmetry and volume. \end{rem}

+If symmetry is not assumed, we have the following results. \begin{thm} Let $f: M^n\rightarrow \mathbb{S}^{n+1}$ be a non-totally-geodesic closed minimal immersed hypersurface.
+Then